What Prompts Don't Say: Understanding and Managing Underspecification in LLM Prompts: How do LLM+Prompts Behave when Underspecified?

-While LLMs are often able to guess unspecified requirements, we found them also to be generally \textbf{less robust with unspecified requirements across different prompts}: Different prompts can guess unspecified requirements completely differently.
+While LLMs are often able to guess unspecified requirements, we found them \emph{less robust with unspecified requirements across different prompts}: Different prompts can guess unspecified requirements completely differently.
 On average, they have a standard deviation of 8.9\%, a more than 2x increase compared to when they are specified.
+We observe even a stronger effect when explicitly controlling for requirement conflicts (7.9\% unspecified vs. 0.8\% specification, details in Appendix~\ref{sec:appendix-conflicts}).

-\textbf{Implications.} While LLMs do follow many unspecified requirements, we found there is no clear pattern when they do -- developers also do not seem to identify ones that need to be specified.
+\textbf{Implications.} While LLMs do follow many unspecified requirements, their success depends on how a specific model is post-trained.
+Developers seem to struggle with identifying ones that need to be specified.
 This justifies a need for automated exploration of what to specify (Section~\ref{sec:optimizer}) and properly managing and testing all relevant requirements, whether specified in the prompt or not (Section~\ref{sec:managing}).